netreplica/nrx/README.md

 # Templates

 **nrx** renders all topology artifacts from [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates.
 Depending on the desired output format, the required templates are taken from a matching subfolder.
 For example, if the output format is `clab` for Containerlab, then templates are searched under `clab` subfolder.
 For Cisco Modelling Labs `cml` format the subfolder would be `cml`.
+A user can create their own templates for any output format and store them in a subfolder with a format name they would use for `--output` argument.

 Most templates are unique for each node `kind`.
 Value of `kind` is taken from NetBox `device.platform.slug` field.
 The full list of template search rules:

 * `<format>/topology.j2`: template for the final topology file.
+Mandatory.
-* `<format>/kinds/<kind>.j2`: templates for individual node entries in the topology file.
+* `<format>/kinds/<kind>.j2`: templates for individual node entries in the topology file, with `default.j2` being mandatory as a fallback template.
-* `<format>/interface_names/<kind>.j2`: templates for generating emulated interface names used by this NOS `kind`.
+* `<format>/interface_names/<kind>.j2`: templates for generating emulated interface names used by this NOS `kind` with `default.j2` being a fallback template.
+Optional, as not all formats need emulated interface names.
 * `<format>/interface_maps/<kind>.j2`: templates for mappings between real interface names and emulated interface names used by this NOS `kind`.
-Not all `kinds` support such mappings.
+Optional, as not all `kinds` support such mappings.

 This repository includes a set of [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
 See more details about available templates in the [templates/README.md](https://github.com/netreplica/templates).